SigNoz/signoz.io/docs/instrumentation/flask.md

     :::note
     💡 The `opentelemetry-exporter-otlp` is a convenient way to install all supported OpenTelemetry exporters.
 Currently it installs:
     - opentelemetry-exporter-otlp-proto-http
     - opentelemetry-exporter-otlp-proto-grpc

     We recommend using the http exporter for sending data to SigNoz.
     :::

+    If it hangs while installing grpcio during pip3 install opentelemetry-exporter-otlp then follow below steps as suggested in this [stackoverflow link](https://stackoverflow.com/questions/56357794/unable-to-install-grpcio-using-pip-install-grpcio/62500932#62500932).

+    - pip3 install --upgrade pip
+    - python3 -m pip install --upgrade setuptools
+    - pip3 install --no-cache-dir --force-reinstall -Iv grpcio

 3. **Add automatic instrumentation**<br></br>
-     The below command inspects the dependencies of your application and installs the instrumentation packages relevant for your Python application.
+     The below command inspects the dependencies of your application and installs the instrumentation packages relevant for your Flask application.

     ```bash
     opentelemetry-bootstrap --action=install